khuan013/rshell/README.md

 2. read() and write() functions to copy one character at a time
 3. read() and write() to copy one buffer at a time.

-This program takes up to 3 arguments.
+This program takes up to 3 arguments in this order.

 1. Name of text file
 2. Name of copied file to be created